pycom/pycom-documentation/content/pymakr/installation/atom.md

 1. [Download and install](https://atom.io) Atom.
 Ensure that you have Atom installed and open.

-1. Ensure that you have the latest Atom installed and open.
 ![](/gitbook/assets/atom_setup_step_1-1.png)

-1. Navigate to the Install page, via `Atom > Preferences > Install`
+2. Navigate to the Install page, via `Atom > Preferences > Install`
 ![](/gitbook/assets/atom_setup_step_2-1.png)

-1. Search for `Pymakr` and select the official Pycom Pymakr Plugin.
+3. Search for `Pymakr` and select the official Pycom Pymakr Plugin.
 ![](/gitbook/assets/atom_setup_step_3-1.png)

-1. You should now see and click the Install button.
+4. You should now see and click the Install button.
 This will download and install the Pymakr Plugin.
 ![](/gitbook/assets/atom_setup_step_4-1.png)

-1. That's it!
+5. That's it!
 You've installed the Pymakr Plugin for Atom.
 ![](/gitbook/assets/atom_setup_step_5-1.png)

 ## Connecting via Serial USB